Asymmetrical flow field-flow fractionation (AF4)

 - Less applicable for <10 000 g/mol components

-- Molar mass and Mw through the use of standards (unless coupled to MALS)
+- Molar mass and Mw through the use of standards unless it is coupled to MALS detector.